Hamilton is a small rural farming town with historic buildings throughout the town and set amongst the surrounding farmland.

-Hamilton is about a one-hour drive (74 km) north-west of Hobart.
+Hamilton is about a 1-hr drive (74 km) north-west of Hobart.

 - Look out for St Peter's Church, completed in 1837.
 The church has only one door to prevent the congregation, which in the early days was about 50 per cent convicts, from attempting to escape.